 Going Off Blood Pressure Medication

 First this note/disclaimer: “The information found here has not been approved by the FDA and is not intended to diagnose, treat, cure, or prevent any disease.”
 I'm only sharing our own story, your situation may be VERY different, and I'm not a medical professional or anywhere close.
-Use this information only to do more research on your own and beware, just going off blood pressure medication willy-nilly or too quickly could cause a stroke, proceed carefully!
+Use this information only to do more research on your own and beware, just going off blood pressure medication willy-nilly or too quickly could cause a stroke or other health problems, proceed carefully with your doctor's help!

 Over a year ago now we had a huge scare that ended up with Kent in the emergency room with a blood pressure that got all the way up to 210/118 at one point!
-Read that story and find MORE natural methods for supporting blood pressure health over there — today I'll tell you what exactly we ended up doing to get Kent OFF blood pressure medication, but there may be a different natural remedy that works for you.
+Read that story and find MORE natural methods for supporting blood pressure health over there — today I'll tell you what exactly we ended up doing to wean Kent OFF blood pressure medication, but there may be a different natural remedy that works for you.

 I hated waiting in the pharmacy line.